Dynamic Local Average Treatment Effects in Time Series: Identification of Dynamic Causal Effects

 We show that for $t\in\mathbf{S}_{0,T}$, the generalized Wald estimand is equal to a weighted average of marginal effects where the latter are the derivatives $\partial Y_{t,\,h}^{*}\left(d\right)/\partial d$. \begin{prop} ($\pi$-LATE) Let Assumptions \ref{Assumption: Independence}-\ref{Assumption KP 2024} hold.
 For $t\in\mathbf{S}_{0,T}$, $h\geq0$, $\widetilde{v}\in\mathbf{V}$ and $z',\,z\in\mathbf{Z}$, we have

 \end{prop} Proposition \ref{Proposition: Continuous pi-LATE} shows that $\beta_{\pi,t,h}\left(\widetilde{v}\right)$ identifies a weighted average of causal effects for compliers, characterized by $D_{t}(z')>D_{t}(z)$, for observations with a first-stage, with weights $w_{t}\left(d|\,\widetilde{v}\right)$ determined by the (conditional) likelihood that $D_{t}\left(z\right)\leq d\leq D_{t}\left(z'\right)$.
 We refer to the average treatment effect on the right-hand side of \eqref{Eq. pi-LATE} as the time-$t$ $\pi$-LATE since it is the LATE for the observations in this sub-population, which is a fraction $\pi_{0}$ of the whole population.
 In practice, the IV estimand $\beta_{\pi,t,h}\left(\widetilde{v}\right)$ is characterized by two types of averaging.
 First, there is averaging over time.
 For any treatment $d$, the average involves only those observations whose treatment variable can be induced to change by a change in the instrument and is computed only over those observations that satisfy the first-stage (i.e., $t\in\mathbf{S}_{0,T}$).
 The second averaging is over different treatment values $d$ at the same date $t$.
-This is reflected in the weight $w_{t}\left(\cdot\right)$ which is proportional to the number of observations in $\mathbf{S}_{0,T}$ for which $D_{t}\left(z\right)\leq d\leq D_{t}\left(z'\right)$.
-Indeed, under regularity conditions permitting one to change the order of differentiation and integration, viz.,
+This is reflected in the weight $w_{t}\left(\cdot\right)$, which is proportional to the conditional probability that $D_{t}\left(z\right)\leq d\leq D_{t}\left(z'\right)$.